-I am Jennifer LaRese, a bankruptcy attorney in Southbury, Connecticut.
-If you face divorce as well as debt problems, I can advise you as to the timing of your bankruptcy, the type of bankruptcy to file and other factors to maximize your total debt relief.
-I have significant experience handling Chapter 7 and Chapter 13 bankruptcies for clients in Southbury and throughout surrounding areas.
+We are LaRese Law, a bankruptcy Firm in Southbury, Connecticut.
+If you face divorce as well as debt problems, we can advise you as to the timing of the bankruptcy, the type of bankruptcy to file and other factors to maximize your total debt relief.

 When Should I File?

 Both filing for bankruptcy and filing for divorce can be overwhelming.
-It is difficult for many people to decide to file for either, and it can be even more confusing to determine when to file.
+It can be confusing to determine when to file.
 Whether you file for bankruptcy before or after your divorce will have a big impact on your outcome in both legal areas.
 It’s important to evaluate how the order of filing will affect your unique situation.

-There are a number of advantages to filing for bankruptcy before the divorce, including:
+There may be a number of advantages to filing for bankruptcy before the divorce, including:

 - If you file before your divorce, you can eliminate debt issues, simplifying the dissolution of your marriage.